 Pure cacao from Peru

 From the jungle in the Cusco area in Peru, we love to share this special chuncho cacao.
 It is grown at at a family farm surrounded by protected natural parks, creating a healthy environment with many different animals and species of trees.
-This fine flavor cacao is delicious to discover.
+This fine flavor cacao is a delicious, fruity treat.

 Organic farming and agroforestry